Tom Curran (cricketer): Early life and education

-Born in Cape Town, where his father played for Boland, Curran grew up in Zimbabwe and attended Springvale House, a preparatory school in Zimbabwe before moving on to the prestigious St George's College (in Harare).
+Born in Cape Town, where his father played for Boland, Curran grew up in Zimbabwe and attended Springvale House, a preparatory school in Zimbabwe before moving on to the prestigious St George's College in Harare.
 His excellence at cricket allowed him to move onto Hilton College and finally Wellington College in England.

 Domestic and T20 cricket

 Curran represented KwaZulu-Natal Inland at under-15, under-17 and under-19 level.
 Noticed playing school cricket by former Surrey captain Ian Greig, he was invited to play for the Surrey second XI in 2012, and was transferred to Wellington College in September of that year.
 He made his senior debut for Surrey in a List A match against Essex in August 2013, and his First Class debut against Cambridge University in April 2014.

 In August 2017, he was named in Cape Town Knight Riders' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 Curran was announced as the replacement for Mitchell Starc by Kolkata Knight Riders for the 2018 Indian Premier League, where he played 5 matches and took 6 wickets.

 On 25 July 2019, in the 2019 t20 Blast match against Glamorgan, Curran took a hat-trick, finishing with figures of three wickets for three runs from the two overs he bowled.

 In September 2019, Curran was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.

 In December 2019, in the 2020 IPL auction, Curran was bought by the Rajasthan Royals from his base price of INR 1 crore ahead of the 2020 IPL.

 In February 2021, in the 2021 IPL auction, Curran was bought by the Delhi Capitals ahead of the 2021 IPL.
 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.

+In December 2023, while playing for the Sydney Sixers, Curran was suspended for 4 matches of the Big Bash season after being found guilty of intimidating an umpire in a pre-match altercation.